-Migraines are considered to be the sixth most disabling illness, according to the American Migraine Foundation.
-Every 10 seconds someone goes into the emergency room as a result of head pain, and approximately 1.2 million visits are a result of acute migraine attacks.
+Migraines are considered to be the sixth most disabling illness in the world, according to the American Migraine Foundation.
+Every 10 seconds, someone goes into the emergency room as a result of headache pain, and approximately 1.2 million visits are a result of acute migraine attacks.

 Luckily, other more holistic and natural approaches may hold a key in providing relief to those who suffer from these debilitating headaches and their accompanying symptoms.
 Cannabis is one of those natural options.
 According to a recent study by researchers at Washington State University, inhaled cannabis could be the medicine migraine sufferers have been waiting for.
 The study, which was recently published in the Journal of Pain, showed that cannabis could reduce the severity of migraines by almost 50%.